Is our housing market about to crash 2024?

 Will Our Housing Market Crash 2024?

-Things are getting worse and not better
+Things are getting worse and not better.

-We are seeing a housing bubble as demand for mortgages increases leading to even higher house sale prices.
+We are seeing a housing bubble as demand for mortgages increases, leading to even higher house sale prices.

 There are signs that the initial rush caused by the stamp duty break is beginning to cool, and it would seem the fiscal stimulus is not likely to support the property market past the 4th quarter of this year.

 The Land Registry’s UK House Price Index is a reliable barometer for property prices based on sold residential properties.
-It works on a two-month lag, so the latest available figures are for December.
+It works on a two-month lag, so the latest figures are for December.

-The HM Land Registry figures reveal the price of a property in the UK increased by 0.7% month-on-month and 2.5% year-on-year in December 2020, to reach £239,196.
+The HM Land Registry figures reveal the price of a property in the UK increased by 0.7% month-on-month and 2.5% year-on-year in December 2020 to reach £239,196.

 Halifax says our housing market will eventually feel the effects of the economic downturn, with” greater downward pressure on house prices in the medium-term.